 This course focuses on how managers of organizations use the strategic management process to create and maintain a competitive advantage.
 Course topics include the analysis of external and internal environments, the impact of globalization on organizations, strategic decision making and competitive dynamics.
 Students actively participate in case study analysis, group decision making and computer simulation activities.

 Prerequisites: MBA 500, 501, 502, 503, 504.

-The course will review the basic challenges of operating a business in today’s global world.
-Emphasis will be on the sociocultural aspects of a global business, the managerial and leadership challenges as well as the financial implications.
-The course will cross the functional areas of marketing, finance. human resources, supply chain and legal.
+Global management will review the basic challenges of operating a business in today’s global world.
+Emphasis is on the sociocultural aspects of a global business, the management and leadership challenges, and the financial implications.

 This course examines the nature and role of culture and diversity in the workplace, ways to successfully leverage diversity, the implications of diversity for business operations, and understanding cultural differences in light of the global economy.
 Students will perform a comprehensive diversity analysis of a chosen organization and craft recommendations based on the analysis.
 In addition, they will create personal profiles and increase sensitivity to personal issues that affect the workplace.